I can't imagine ever not finding Alan Partridge funny.Dan Burke, Cultured Vultures, 22nd February 2016

 So it was that Alan took us round the places that made him who he is, from his desk at North Norfolk Digital's offices (at 800sq ft, larger than a good-quality dentist) to Thetford Forest: "For some it means dogging or suicide, but I'm old school and I'm going for a walk."

 Coogan was note perfect: the glances to camera, the over-inflated ego, the strange belief that he is still living the life.
-Ruddy great stuff.Robert Epstein, The Independent on Sunday, 1st July 2012
+Ruddy great stuff.Robert Epstein, The Independent, 1st July 2012

 However, I found Welcome To The Places Of My Life, Coogan's latest Alan Partridge project, the least impressive of its three new comedies.
 It had some fine moments, but it just wasn't vintage Partridge.